o3de/o3de.org/content/docs/userguide/editor/menus.md

 ---
-description: ' This topic provides brief descriptions of the main menu bar in &ly-editor;. '
+description: ' This topic provides brief descriptions of the main menu bar in Lumberyard Editor. '
 title: Using the Menu Bar
 ---
 # Using the Menu Bar {#lumberyard-editor-menus}